greggyb310/NUHA6/TEST_INTENT_PARSING.md

 # Intent Parsing Test Guide

-## Recent Fix (2025-12-18)
+## Recent Fix (2025-12-18) - Complete Solution

+### The Problem
-Fixed critical bug where duration and other parsed intent values were not being applied to the Create Excursion form.
-The issue was that `useLocalSearchParams()` was not being used to read the `intentData` parameter passed from the home screen.
+Duration and other parsed intent values were NOT being applied to the Create Excursion form.
+User would type "1 hour hike near here" but the form would show default values instead.

-**What was fixed:**
+### Root Cause
+The home screen was NOT parsing user input or passing intent data to the chat screen.
+The entire intent parsing flow was missing from navigation.

+### Complete Fix Applied

+**1. Home Screen (`app/(tabs)/index.tsx`)**
+- ✅ Import `parseIntent` from intent-parser service
+- ✅ Parse user input in `handleSendMessage()` before navigation
+- ✅ Pass `intentData` as JSON string in route params
+- ✅ Changed route to full path: `/(tabs)/chat`
+- ✅ Added console logging for debugging

+**2. Chat Screen (`app/(tabs)/chat.tsx`)**
-- Added `useLocalSearchParams()` import and hook
+- ✅ Import and use `useLocalSearchParams()` hook
-- Added intent application logic on component mount
+- ✅ Read `intentData` parameter and parse JSON
+- ✅ Apply parsed values to form state (duration, activities, goals, risk)
-- Prevented user preferences from overwriting intent values
+- ✅ Block user preferences from overwriting intent values
-- All parsed values (duration, activities, goals, difficulty) now pre-fill correctly
+- ✅ Added green banner showing parsed request
+- ✅ Added console logging for debugging

+### Testing in Browser Console
+Open browser DevTools and look for these console messages:
+1. `Home screen - Parsed intent:` shows what was parsed
+2. `Home screen - Navigating with intentData:` shows JSON being passed
+3. `Received params:` shows what chat screen received
+4. `Applying intent to form:` shows the intent object
+5. `Setting duration to:` shows duration value being applied

 ## Test Cases